strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-27-lec14-euler-totient-function.markdown

  	\end{align*}
  	$$
 </div>
-We can use the same type of argument with divisibility rule to conclude similar results but no ever had ever proved it all.
+We can use the same type of argument with divisibility rule to exclude more numbers but no one had ever proved it for all cases.
 <!----------------------------------------------------------------------->
 <hr>
 <h3>Example</h3>